egabancho/iugw2015/README.md

 print missing
 ```

-We are currently working in a
+We are currently working on a
 [back to marc21](https://github.com/inveniosoftware/dojson/pull/30) utility
 which will generate a marc21 python representation that we can compare with the
 one `create_record` generates.
 Using this we can actually ensure that whatever